danielsollondon/azvmimagebuilder/troubleshootingaib.md

-# Troubleshooing Azure VM Image Builder
+# Troubleshooting Azure VM Image Builder

 ## Collecting and Reviewing AIB Image Build Logs
 The build logs are stored in a storage account in the temporary (Resource Group) (RG) AIB creates when you create an Image Template.